 Should I use lithium-ion batteries in caravans and motor homes? – updates

 This area constantly changes – so this article is accordingly updated when necessary.

 Collyn Rivers’ main books in this area are the all-new Caravan & Motorhome Book, the Camper Trailer Book, Caravan & Motorhome Electrics, Solar That Really Works! and Solar Success.
 All cover battery charging in depth.
 For information about the author please Click on Bio.

-If you feel this article may assist others please post this Link where and when applicable.
+If you feel this article assist others, please post this Link on related forums.